 Dry cleaners and laundry detergents always talk about keeping your whites white and your brights bright…but what makes them dull or dingy?

 -Use of too large of a washer load

 When is the last time you took a look at your detergent’s instructions?
 Allow them to instruct you on the correct amount, water temperature and more.
 Cramming too many garments in your wash?
 If your washer is too full, there will be more rubbing against clothing; this dulls fabric and colors.

 In addition to our couture dry cleaning, Hallak also offers wash-and-fold.
 Trust all your garment care to Hallak.

-Legally, your care label should describe then what can be done to care for the trim.
-If it does not, you should reconsider your purchase.
-(If already purchased, you should be able to have a conversation with the retailer regarding care.)
+Legally, your care label should describe what can be done to care for the garment and any applicable trim.

-At times, the trim will be removed and then re-attached, which may become costly.
-In addition, the Hallak team often requests a risk release form to be completed on items such as this.
+For certain items, the trim will be removed and then re-attached; this may become costly.
+In addition, the Hallak team requests a risk release form to be completed on items such as this.

 Unfortunately, we all have that favorite pair of jeans – with that slowly-growing tear.
 It is better to catch the tear sooner rather than later.
 The best way to remedy this situation is by using a patch.
 Your jeans will have a similar fabric inserted on the backside of the tear.
 Then, our talented team will sew it in neatly with matching stitches.
 While it isn’t invisible, the hole will now be prevented from ‘growing’ any larger.